ico277/bfASS/README.md

 # bfASS
-Brainfuck to linux x86_64 assembly transpiler written in linux x86_64 assembly
+Brainfuck to linux assembly transpiler written in C